2021-GP1-15/P-KPI/README.md

 **Lunch:**
 - download the zip folder by clicking code --> Download zip
 - unzip the folder
-- open visual studio --> open a project or soultion --> choose P-KPI.sln file
+- open visual studio --> open a project or soultion --> choose IP-KPI.sln file

 ***